momenTUM-research-platform/momenTUM-docs/src/developer-guide/designer/study_object.md

 # Study Object

-The study object is a complex object with key value pairs according to a certain protocol.
-The protocol is modelled using a class diagram.
+The study object is a JSON object with key value pairs according to a certain schema.
+The schema is modelled using a class diagram.
-Depending on the programming language, it has been implemented as `interface`(TypeScript) and `Struct` (Rust).

 ## mermaid diagram